CrankWheel/cwwp/README.txt

 == Changelog ==

+= 1.0.2 =
+* Test compatibility with WordPress 5.0 and fix bug when signing up for new account.

 = 1.0.1 =
 * Switch approach of getting data between plugin and CrankWheel service to a more compatible approach.